PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 direct inputs.
 Begin and size vectors are remapped from NCHW to NHWC;
 shared/public parameter tensors use copy-on-write with tensor provenance retained, and Slice-output per-axis quantization follows the layout change.
-Shared adapters, Slice-output post adapters, Swish-source Slice, Split, Add, and quantized-post families remain in the legacy matcher until their own bounded ownership is characterized.
+The bounded Split family accepts one or more outputs from a rank-four Split whose source adapter is exclusive and whose outputs are unused or consumed only by the selected Concat.
+It remaps the Split axis to 3 once per operator, uses copy-on-write for a shared/public axis tensor, and moves every Split output's shape and per-axis quantization into NHWC.
+Shared adapters, Slice/Split-output post adapters, Swish-source Slice, Swish/Add-connected Split, Add, and quantized-post families remain in the legacy matcher until their own bounded ownership is characterized.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and